seekuh/TwitterDashboard/README.md

 # TwitterDashboard
- Dashboard and WebApp for Twitter Analysis
+ Dashboard and WebApp for Twitter Analysis in 3.8

 Streamlit Dashboard and a Flask Application for Twitter Analysis.
 Currently, Entity Recogntition, Sentiment Analysis and a Classification whether a Tweet is a "disaster tweet" or not is implemented.
 More to come :)